dialex/start-testing/docs/tools/test-methodologies.md

 ### BDD

+> "BDD in a nutshell: Using examples at multiple levels to create a shared understanding and reduce uncertainty to deliver software that matters."
+> -- Dan North

 > Behaviour-driven development is an “outside-in” methodology.
 It starts at the outside by identifying business outcomes, and then drills down into the feature set that will achieve those outcomes.
 Each feature is captured as a “story”, which defines the scope of the feature along with its acceptance criteria.
 >
 > Software delivery is about writing software to achieve business outcomes.
 We need a way to describe the [requirement]() such that everyone – the business folks, the analyst, the developer and the tester – have a common understanding of the scope of the work.
 This is the role of a Story.
 It has to be a description of a requirement and its business benefit, and a set of criteria by which we all agree that it is “done”.